grrazzlle/NoteTaker/README.md

   ## Description

-  Allows users to take notes and delete notes
+  An application that can be used to write, save, and delete notes.
+This application uses an express backend and saves and retrieves notes data from a JSON file.

   ## Table of contents